Hesam-Eskandari/tech-school/flutter/01-basics.md

   - For Example if a text, or style changes, then the element gets rebuilt as well.
 - When an element is rebuilt, the corresponding render gets rebuilt as well.
 - Rebuilding a widget is not much of a performance penalty since not all sub-widgets gets rendered again.
-- See the `Text` widget [constructors](https://api.flutter.dev/flutter/widgets/Text-class.html#constructors).
 - If a `const` is specified when creating a widget with constant constructor, the widget does not get rebuild in widget tree everytime the tree is rebuilt.
 - Since the `const` is constant compile time, a const widget cannot get rebuilt with a different constructor input (arguments).
-- It is not possible to use constant.

 ## Widget Lifecycle
 ### Stateless Widgets